CHOOSE THE DATE OF JOURNEY AND BOOK YOUR TICKET

-Why book Valledupar to Santa Marta bus with redBus?
+Why book a Valledupar a Santa Marta bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Valledupar to Santa Marta.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Valledupar to Santa Marta.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 This municipality, capital of the Cesar Department, it is called the "City of the Sacred Kings of the Valley of Upar", and was founded on January 6 in 1550 by the spanish captain Hernando de Santana.
 It is situated in the valley of the river Cesar and the name "Upar" comes from Eupari, a chimila warchief that lived in the territory before the spaniards arrived.
 It began as a small populated center in the lands of the eupari indians and became a pit stop for the Santa Marta route.
 It's an important place for farming mango trees and also ranching, and also the birthplace of vallenato, a traditional musical genre of colombia.